WolfoIsBestWolf/ror2-LoopWeather/mod-LoopVariantConfig/README.md

 Disturbed Impact :
 - No Grovetender
-- Scales as 280 credits with flat -25 (for Guaranteed Large Chest)
+- Scales as 280 credits with flat -20 for Guaranteed Large Chest